dan-schel/corequery/README.md

 For the real deal:

+- Setup TailwindCSS
 - Setup linting with ESLint and TSC
-- Setup Prisma, and check it can easily swap between PostgreSQL and SQLite.
+- Setup TypeORM, and check it can easily swap between PostgreSQL and SQLite.
 - Setup Prettier
 - Setup unit tests
 - Setup renovate
 - Setup CI
-- Setup PWA properly